-We only use top quality engine oil as recommended by the manufacturer, in this case Mobil 1 for the Porsche.
-This is very important in modern engines and helps to keep the engine components, particularly the valve-train, clean and free of deposits and prevents damaging build up of foreign matter.
+We only use top quality engine oil as recommended by the manufacturer, in this case, Mobil 1 for the Porsche.
+This is very important in modern engines and helps to keep the engine components, particularly the valve-train, clean and free of deposits and prevents the damaging build-up of foreign matter.

 Again, MrBrakes technicians apply the same principals to all cars passing through the workshop that they do to preparing the boss’ rally cars: and that includes checking all components, applying a preventative maintenance policy, attention to detail, communication of the problems and dealing with the solution.

 Nikasil is a trademarked electrodeposited lipophilic nickel matrix silicon carbide coating for engine components, mainly piston engine cylinder liners.
-It was introduced by Mahle in 1967, initially developed to allow rotary engine apex seals (NSU Ro80 and C111) to work directly against the aluminum housing.
-This coating allowed aluminum cylinders and pistons to work directly against each other with low wear and friction.
-Unlike other methods, including cast iron cylinder liners, Nikasil allowed very large cylinder bores with tight tolerances and thus allowed existing engine designs to be expanded easily, the aluminium cylinders also gave a much better heat conductivity than cast iron liners, which is an important factor for high performance engines.
+It was introduced by Mahle in 1967, initially developed to allow rotary engine apex seals (NSU Ro80 and C111) to work directly against the aluminium housing.
+This coating allowed aluminium cylinders and pistons to work directly against each other with low wear and friction.
+Unlike other methods, including cast iron cylinder liners, Nikasil allowed very large cylinder bores with tight tolerances and thus allowed existing engine designs to be expanded easily, the aluminium cylinders also gave a much better heat conductivity than cast iron liners, which is an important factor for high-performance engines.

 The Key to Successful & Safe Rally Driving

 After preparation, the next important thing is to bring the car home in one piece.

 Motorsport is dangerous and rally driving is very dangerous.